Skip to main content

 ⚡ Features

-• create a good post from your tweet in one click
+• Create a good post from your tweet in one click

 • set background from your local files, links or directly from Unsplash, and choose different colours

-• Download tweet image in .png
+• Download the tweet image in .png

 ⚙️ About the process

-This project took to longer than I accepted to finish. sometimes I can't figure out how to implement a particular feature, and one error can take so much time, the hardest part for me is to implement Twitter API auth, I tried so many examples but nothing work, sometimes I procrastinate, all of this factor takes so long to complete it but at the end, I finished the project, I made this project for practice purpose and even tried documenting this process on Twitter.
+This project took longer than I expected to finish. sometimes I can't figure out how to implement a particular feature, and one error can take so much time, the hardest part for me is to implement Twitter API auth, I tried so many examples but nothing work, sometimes I procrastinate, all of this factor takes so long to complete it but at the end, I finished the project, I made this project for practice purpose and even tried documenting this process on Twitter.

 Upcoming features